Shadow220108/Clove/README.md

 ## Why was it made?

-While using the Seed Studio Xiao RP2040 for one of my projects, I realised it doesn't have LiPo support
-and I couldn't use it, unfortunately I had to use a different MCU then, but now I designed one with
-the simplicity of RP2040 with being able to charge LiPo
+It was made for fallout hackclub with the amazing guide made by @Tanuki ( huge credits to him )

 ## How you can get one for yourself?

-That is pretty easy, you have all the files you will need in the production folder, order the development
+That is pretty easy,
-board from any PCB fab ( I chose JLC cause its cheap and has good quality ) and BINGO!
-You will have it
-to use for any purpose you want!

-## How do you use it?
-You can use it as any normal RP2040 Devboard, enter the boootloader mode
-by holding the BOOT buttom while connecting to your device, flash it with
-firmware and you are good to go!
-I have attached a simple code to blink the LED
-available on the board.
+1. Order all the parts going through the BOM
+2. Start by soldering all the components on to the PCB
+3. Put the buttons in the holes, screw the PCB to the case and screw both the halves together
+4. Flash the Xiao with firmware and boom
+5. Start playing with your tamagotchi

 ## BOM